Station 1 | October – December – 1st Session Filmakademie Baden-Württemberg

 The students begin to view films by interested potential directors in autumn.
 Parallel to this, the screenwriting classes at the Film Academy and La fémis work on script proposals on the stipulated topic.

 By early February the teams have decided which screenplay they will be producing.
 Then the producer duos plus their scriptwriters begin the process of forming a full team to work with them.
-By April a new version of the screenplay has been drawn up – involving the director where possible – ready for discussion in a meeting between the commissioning editors, the script advisor and the course directors.
-The shooting script should be completed by mid-May.
+By March a new version of the screenplay has been drawn up – involving the director where possible – ready for discussion in a meeting between the commissioning editors, the script advisor and the course directors.
+The shooting script should be completed by mid-June.

 After the last taught module ends in early June, the class divides up: some participants produce their short film in Paris, the others return to Ludwigsburg.